BrittanySchutrum/FIJI-Spheroid-Morphological-Signatures/README.md

 ![Convexity Demo](ConvexityDemoImage.png)

-## Perimeter Pointa and Interpolation
+## Perimeter Points and Interpolation
 ### Background and useage
 Radial length analysis (RLA) of spheroids in MATLAB as described in the repository AverageRadialLength-Spheroids is dependent on the coordinates of points which define the perimeter of an ROI created in FIJI.
 By default, the shape is defined by the minimum number of points to define the shape in FIJI, however for RLA applications it is desirable to interpolate the perimeter points to maximize the number of defined points.